 Adolescent alcohol use remains a pervasive problem.
 The percentage of teenagers who drink alcohol is slowly declining; however, numbers are still quite high.
-Forty percent of adolescents report drinking by 8th grade, and 55 percent report being drunk at least once by 12th grade (Johnston et al., 2009).
+About 22.8 percent of adolescents report drinking by 8th grade, and about 46.3 percent report being drunk at least once by 12th grade.1

-Accumulating evidence suggests that alcohol use—and in particular binge drinking—may have negative effects on adolescent development and increase the risk for alcohol dependence later in life (Squeglia et al., 2009; Grant and Dawson, 1997).
-This underscores the need for parents to help delay or prevent the onset of drinking as long as possible.
+Accumulating evidence suggests that alcohol use—and in particular binge drinking—may have negative effects on adolescent development and increase the risk for alcohol dependence later in life.2,3 This underscores the need for parents to help delay or prevent the onset of drinking as long as possible.
 Parenting styles may influence whether their children follow their advice regarding alcohol use.
 Every parent is unique, but the ways in which each parent interacts with his or her children can be broadly categorized into four styles:

 - Authoritarian parents typically exert high control and discipline with low warmth and responsiveness.
 For example, they respond to bad grades with punishment but let good grades go unnoticed.